 With an address in Walnut Creek, Ohio, Walnut Hills Nursing Home is the only facility located there.
-We gave this facility an A- overall grade, ranking it in the top 25 percent of all nursing homes in the United States.
+We gave this facility an A overall grade, ranking it in the top ten percent of all nursing homes in the United States.
 At the end of the day, this place should be a great choice for just about anybody.
-This nursing home also received consistently good grades in each of the major categories.
-More information about these categories can be found below.
+This also ended up being a very consistent nursing home with consistently strong scores in all four of our categories.
+More information about its category grades is available below.

 Walnut Hills Nursing Home

 Updated Apr 1, 2023 by Nick Lata